cwarden45/HPV_genotype_paper-archived_samples/Paired-End_FASTQ_Code/README.md

 Dependencies are installed in this [Docker image](https://hub.docker.com/r/cwarden45/hpv-project/).

-***Optional Step 0)*** `python downsample_reads.py` - assumes you have uncompressed reads with .fastq extension

-*No formatting requirements beyond the file extension, so you **don't** need the sample description file for this step.*

-*However, if you have reads saved in multiple folders, you will need to run the script multiple times (with different parameter files).*

 **Step 1)** `python cutadapt_filter.py` - uses sample description to extract / re-name samples (in format used for next step)

 *Because the FASTQ format can vary, a sample description file is used at this step (**with the output from the previous step**).*